 A growing pet population will require more Veterinary Technicians and Technologists.
 In addition, many people consider their pets to be part of their family and are willing to pay more for pet care than in the past.
 Also, as veterinarians perform more specialized tasks, clinics and animal hospitals are increasingly using Veterinary Technicians and Technologists to provide more general care and to do more laboratory work.

 Demand for these workers will also stem from the desire to replace veterinary assistants with more highly skilled RVTs in animal clinics and hospitals, shelters, boarding kennels, zoos, and humane societies.
 The keenest competition will be for jobs in zoos and aquariums due to the small number of RVTs employed.

 Projections of Employment

-In California, the number of Veterinary Technologists and Technicians is expected to grow faster than average growth rate for all occupations.
-Jobs for Veterinary Technologists and Technicians are expected to increase by 20.9 percent, or 1,800 jobs between 2012 and 2022.
+In California, the number of Veterinary Technologists and Technicians is expected to grow much faster than average growth rate for all occupations.
+Jobs for Veterinary Technologists and Technicians are expected to increase by 29.8 percent, or 2,800 jobs between 2014 and 2024.